Your SaaS positioning is the reason why you are losing money

 Even your team seems to disagree when you discuss business decisions.

-Without clear guidelines, and a positioning that is as stable as the constitution of a democratic country, your SaaS company risks to forget what rules it obeys and what future it aims at.
+Without clear guidelines and a strong and stable positioning, your SaaS company risks forgetting which rules it follows and at what future it aims.

 Common SaaS positioning problems